Table of Contents

 Weighted Arithmetic Mean

 Sometimes it is important to assign weights to various items according to their importance when you calculate the arithmetic mean.
 For example, there are two commodities, mangoes and potatoes.
 You are interested in finding the average price of mangoes (P1) and potatoes (P2).
-The arithmetic mean will be1045.png.
+The arithmetic mean will be.
 However, you might want to give more importance to the rise in price of potatoes (P2).
 To do this, you may use as ‘weights’ the share of mangoes in the budget of the consumer (W1) and the share of potatoes in the budget (W2).
-Now the arithmetic mean weighted by the shares in the budget would be1055.png.
+Now the arithmetic mean weighted by the shares in the budget would be.

 In general the weighted arithmetic mean is given by,